 To make it even more challenging, you can hide the treats under the white bricks.
 Now your buddy has two things to figure out—how to spin the layers and how to remove the blockers.

 Trixie Activity Flip Board

-The Trixie Activity Flip Board (link to check price on Amazon) is an excellent puzzle toy for German Shepherd puppies.
+The Trixie Activity Flip Board is an excellent puzzle toy for German Shepherd puppies.
 It requires your puppy to put on his thinking cap and use his nose or paws to shift various pieces (cones, discs, and knobs) to find the hidden treats.

 Outward Hound Ottosson Puzzle Brick Dog Toy

 - NEW WAYS TO LEARN & PLAY: As one of the newest, and most versatile dog games, the Dog Brick presents your pup with a new challenge every time they play with it.

 This brick-style puzzle toy from Nina Ottosson is another fun puzzle toy that is bound to keep your GSD entertained for hours.
 It allows you to hide treats under different open-close compartments.
 To reach the treats inside, your dog needs to flip and slide the different compartments.